 Mode transportation safety investigation R19W0050

-Updated in March 2019 : This investigation is in the examination and analysis phase.
+Updated in March 2021 : This investigation is in the report phase.

 Canadian National (CN)